 Once the writing phase is complete, we move on to search engine optimization and publishing.

-It’s here that we consider things like readability, word count, related keywords, and more to make the content more attractive to search engines (and people!).
+It’s here that we consider things like readability, word count, related keywords, brand consistency, and more to make the content more attractive to search engines (and people!).

 If you really want to go down the rabbit hole, learn about TF-IDF, one of our favorite optimization methodologies.
 It sounds complicated.
 And it is.
 But it’s super effective in helping Google identify whether or not you’re covering all relevant topics in your content.